From booking and packing to exploring your destination, these practical tips make travelling with kids a breeze.

 Different countries have different rules and availability regarding child safety seats.
 Do some research into how infants and young children can travel in taxis, buses, trains and so on if you anticipate using these methods of transport at your destination.
 You need to decide if you feel comfortable with the products available at your destination (for example, some taxi companies may carry booster seats) or if you feel you need to bring your own child seat.
 If you bring your own child seat, enquire with your airline about whether it can be used on board or if you must check it in with your luggage.

-7. You can take your own pram or stroller.
+7. Remember: you can take your own pram or stroller

 If you want the comfort and convenience of using your own pram or stroller at your destination, you’ll need to check it in with your luggage (some airports provide a loan pram until you board your flight) or check it in at the departure gate, depending on the airline’s policy.